galaxyproject/training-material/topics/sequence-analysis/tutorials/srna/tutorial.md

 >
 >       ![](../../images/sRNA/Fig11_Convert_to_fastq_tool_form.png)
 >
->    Next we will align the non-rRNA reads to a known set of miRNA hairpin sequences to remove miRNA reads.
+>    Next we will align the non-rRNA reads to a known set of miRNA hairpin sequences to identify miRNA reads.
 >
 > 1. **HISAT2** :wrench:: Run `HISAT2` on each collection of filtered HISAT2 output FASTQ files to align non-rRNA reads to reference miRNA hairpin sequences using the following parameters:
 >    - **Single end or paired reads?**: Individual unpaired reads